Learn how to make your own Vinyl Car Window Decal Sticker with the Cricut Explore. An easy DIY craft tutorial idea that makes a great gift!

 Have you seen those fun vinyl stickers or decals that people put on the back window of their cars?
 They are so fun and a great way to share with the world what you love.
 Whether it is your family in stick figures, your favorite football team mascot or an exclamation of your true love.
 In this case, that exclamation is bass fishing!

-My husband loves to go fishing in general but his very favorite is big mouth bass.
+My husband loves to go fishing for largemouth bass.
 He had been telling me that he wanted a cool fish decal for the back window of his truck for a while.
 Since Father’s day is coming, that gave me the perfect excuse to make it!

 For Father’s Day, I actually gave him two gifts.
 This Bass Vinyl Car Window Decal Sticker and the Lucky Tackle Box subscription!